 Pricing information for HRMS software is notoriously difficult to pinpoint as the costs involved can display extensive variety from project to project.
-The information shown above was gathered from a variety of public sources including, where possible, the vendor's pricing documentation (click on the source icon next to each product for more information).
+The information shown above was gathered from a variety of public sources including, where possible, the vendor's pricing documentation.
 This data should be used as a rough estimate of HRMS prices and does not constitute an official price quote.
-Please contact customerteam@hrmsworld.com to report pricing changes.
+Please contact editor@hrmsworld.com to report pricing changes.